The medical shadowing program you've been dreaming of

 Clinical experience is such an important part of your pre-med training, and not only for medical school admission.
 It’s an occasion to build the foundations of your future as a physician and explore fields you are drawn to.
 Shadow multiple doctors, learn about their stories, build your network and create opportunities for learning and research.

-The mesmerizing beauty of Rome at sunset would be reason enough to hop on a plane today.
+The mesmerizing beauty of Italian cities at sunset would be reason enough to hop on a plane today.
 Add to the equation that you’ll have the time to see from within, not on a short trip as a tourist.
 You’ll have the expert guidance of local staff and a chance to feel at home.

 Immerse yourself in ancient history